Jekyll and Hyde — not to be confused with Gerry and Lyde — were not players on the Utah Jazz roster last season.

 Jazz brass, according to general manager Kevin O'Connor, discussed tweaking a variety of habits, including possibly changing diets or slightly reworking their schedules on the road.
 But it's not like the team is crashing at the Motel 6 on road trips.
 The team flies on chartered jets, stays in fancy digs, eats catered meals, offers convenient physical treatments at the hotel, etc.

 "I think we're similar to everybody else (in the NBA) on the road," O'Connor said, regarding Utah's road way of life.
-"It's a matter of us getting mentally tougher and getting a little older."
+"It's a matter of us getting mentally tougher and getting a little older."12 comments on this story

 Nobody would quantify how much better they want to be this season, but the Jazz do know they need more road wins if they expect to contend for any type of championship.
 They would've only needed to finish a game above .500 on the road to tie Denver for the Northwest Division championship and a much-higher playoff seed last spring.